Phagu Chauhan

-Phagu Chauhan (born 1 January 1948) is an Indian politician serving as the Governor of Meghalaya.
+Phagu Chauhan (born 1 January 1948) is an Indian politician who served as the 20th Governor of Meghalaya.
 He previously served as the 29th Governor of Bihar.
 He is a former member of 17th Legislative Assembly of Uttar Pradesh from Ghosi, a seat he won a record six times, representing various parties like Lok Dal, Bahujan Samaj Party and Bharatiya Janata Party.

 Personal life

 Chauhan was born on 1 January 1948 in the village of Sekhupur in Azamgarh district of present-day Uttar Pradesh to Kharpattu Chauhan.
 He is a graduate.
 Chauhan is married to Muhari Devi, with whom he has three sons and four daughters.
-He belongs to Noniya caste.